marcsello/blog/posts/extending-wiremod/content.md

 For those who know it well probably does not need explanation on what is it, so you can skip to the next chapter.
 But for those who does not belong in either of these groups, may proceed reading the next few paragraphs.

 Wiremod basically adds an imaginary electronics architecture to the game.
 It lets you spawn sensors, actuators, a diverse set of input and output things, and various sorts of control devices.
 But as the name suggests, the most powerful part of all these are wires!
 You can wire all these in any way you want.
+Unlike in the real world there isn't electrical current that's flowing in these wires, but data!
 All wire devices have inputs and outputs, often multiple, and you can choose how you wire those to your liking.
-Wires may carry multiple types of data, like numbers, strings, or even vectors and many other cool data structure.
+Wires can carry multiple types of data, like numbers, strings, or even vectors and many other cool data structures.

 ![]() TODO: image of advanced wire contraption.

 So basically anything you build will rely on passing data on wires.
 Therefore, if you want to add an extra way of "input" to the game, all it has to implement are just wire outputs that represent what you provide on that "input", and you are all set.

 A cool thing Wiremod introduces (among its plethora of cool stuff) is Expression 2 (E2 for short)!
-Expression 2 basically lets you create custom chips in the game, with any sort of inputs and outputs and lets you run any custom code on that chip.
+Expression 2 basically lets you create custom chips in the game, with any sort of inputs and outputs and lets you run some custom code on that chip.
 It has its own coding language that implements various functionality that lets you read and manipulate those inputs, and control those outputs.
 But it does not stop just there, it has many other neat features like manipulating the physical world, spawning or breaking props, accessing the chat, etc.